neuromechanist/HBN_BIDS_analysis/README.md

 There is also a separate script for helping export the raw HBN data to the BIDS format.

 We have also included a script to load the BIDS data into EEGLAB.
-This script is not part of the main pipeline, but can be useful for loading the data into EEGLAB and perform some preliminary analysis.
+This script is not part of the main pipeline but can be useful for loading the data into EEGLAB and performing some preliminary analysis.

 ## BIDS Conversion